 EPCO is a private company controlled by Dan L. Duncan, who is also a director and Chairman of Enterprise Products GP and EPE Holdings, the general partner of Enterprise GP Holdings.
-At September 30, 2006, EPCO and its affiliates beneficially owned 146,379,464 (or 33.9%) of the outstanding common units of Enterprise Products Partners.
+At September 30, 2006, EPCO beneficially owned 146,379,464 (or 33.9%) common units of Enterprise Products Partners.
 In addition, at September 30, 2006, EPCO and its affiliates owned 86.7% of Enterprise GP Holdings, including 100% of EPE Holdings.